mouradsidhoumi/mouradsidhoumi/README.md

 - 🌱 State:
   - 🎓 Soon graduate of a Master's degree on Information Systems and Data,
-  - ⌨  Embracing web development, with a focus on JavaScript ecosystem, driven by modern best practices (architectures, devSecOps..).
-Having also a flair for UI/UX (at least from an analysis perspective for now),
+  - ⌨  Embracing web development, with a focus on JavaScript ecosystem, driven by modern best practices.
+Having also a flair for UI & UX,
   - 🔭 Open for a job opportunity / relocation

 - 🧰 Languages & tools: